istbega/MovieFinder/README.md

-# MovieFinder
+# Descriptions
-Descriptions: MovieFinder is a web application built using HTML, CSS, and JavaScript that allows users to search for movies, view their descriptions, ratings, and additional details.
+is a web application built using HTML, CSS, and JavaScript that allows users to search for movies, view their descriptions, ratings, and additional details.